adamisom/collab-canvas/docs/phase3/phase3d-advanced.md

       }

     case 'text':
-      // Use measured bounds if available (populated from Konva refs) if (shape.measuredWidth && shape.measuredHeight) {
+      // Use measured bounds if available (persisted to Firebase for cross-user consistency) if (shape.measuredWidth && shape.measuredHeight) {
         return {
           x: shape.x,